Understanding CBT-E Therapy and Family-Based Treatment for Eating Disorders

 Do you work with dietitians for eating disorder treatment?

 Yes, collaborative care with dietitians trained in eating disorder treatment is essential.
-Working closely with FBT and CBT-E trained dietitians ensures comprehensive support.
-Clients can work with recommended dietitians or bring their own private dietitian for collaboration.
+I like to work closely with Nova Nutrition as they are trained in FBT and CBT-E, however clients can bring their own private dietitian for collaboration.

 What approach do you take to eating disorder treatment?